omarespejel/monero-starknet-atomic-swap/SECURITY.md

 ### Validated Properties

-The key splitting approach has been validated against Serai DEX's production implementation, which was audited by CypherStack.
+The key splitting approach has been validated against Serai DEX's production implementation, which was validated by CypherStack.
 The mathematical security properties have been verified through independent research and academic literature review.

-Constant-time operations are verified through both library audits (Quarkslab) and timing tests.
+Constant-time operations are verified through both library reviews (Quarkslab) and timing tests.
 Memory safety is ensured through zeroization wrappers and automatic cleanup.

 ### Pending Validations

-An external security audit by a third-party firm is pending.
-While the implementation follows industry best practices and has been validated against audited patterns, formal audit is required before mainnet deployment.
+An external security review by a third-party firm is pending.
+While the implementation follows industry best practices and has been validated against production patterns, formal review is required before mainnet deployment.

 The Monero integration is at demo level and not suitable for production use.
 A full production wallet integration would require implementing complete CLSAG signing, key image handling, change outputs, and multi-output transactions.